-Seven vegetable couscous is a colorful dish traditional to the Jewish New Year (Rosh Hashanah), but you need not save it for special occasions only.
-Though it’s a joyous time, Rosh Hashanah is also the first of the Ten Days of Awe, a period of spiritual reflection and repentance that culminates in Yom Kippur, the Day of Atonement.
+Seven vegetable couscous (or as it’s sometimes written, 7-vegetable couscous) is a colorful dish traditional to the Jewish New Year (Rosh Hashanah), but you need not save it for special occasions only.
+It’s a surprisingly easy vegetable couscous recipe that can be enjoyed for everyday meals as well.

 Rosh Hashanah is more than a New Year’s celebration.
 The holiday’s ancient roots are as a harvest festival, and enjoyment of the abundant produce of early autumn remains central to the celebration.
 The foods served emphasize the holiday’s optimistic spirit.